Find out more about Local Government Reorganisation and what it means for Torbay.

 We do not have a choice about taking part in the re-organisation.
 Government has committed to it and have invited proposals from areas.
 Even if we did not to submit a proposal, Government will make decisions about re-organisation of local government in Devon which could include Torbay.

-The Government asked areas to submit interim plans in March 2025.
-As an area, all the Devon councils are expecting to receive feedback on those interim plans in early May.
-Full proposals then need to be submitted by 28 November 2025.
+Areas were asked by Government to submit interim plans in March 2025.
+As an area, all the Devon councils received feedback on those interim plans in June 2025.
+Full proposals need to be submitted by 28 November 2025.

 Timelines for the remainder of the LGR process are subject to the proposals received.
 However, elections to shadow authorities could be expected in May 2027 following the 2026 consultation, with new unitaries going live in April 2028.